nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - A list of strings.
-- Each string should allow the consumer of the metadata to know which interfaces and behaviors the contract *claims* to obey to (other than the obvious TZIP-16).
+- Each string should allow the consumer of the metadata to know which interfaces and behaviors the contract *claims* to obey (other than the obvious TZIP-16).
 - In the case of standards defined as TZIPs in the present repository, the string should obey the pattern `"TZIP-<number><extras>"` where `<extras>` is additional information prefixed with a space character.